FAQs: For Providers

 Please attach the primary EOB when submitting the claim.

-Claims and prior authorization and pre-determination requests have been processing slower than expected due to the claims issues detailed above.
+Claims and prior authorization and optional pre-determination requests have been processing slower than expected due to the claims issues detailed above.
 As these issues are resolved, this information will be available in the portal.

 If the claim or request was submitted online and a reference number was provided after submission, the claim or request has been received.
 The reference number can be found when selecting the option to print a copy of the claim or request that appears on the confirmation screen after submission.
 The print option will generate an American Dental Association (ADA) claim form version of the request with a reference number at the top.

 We are currently working to fix this error.
 If a “Procedure Date” is included, it will be processed as a claim.
-If no “Procedure Date” is included, it will be processed as a prior authorization or pre-determination request.
+If no “Procedure Date” is included, it will be processed as a prior authorization or optional pre-determination request.

 Telehealth claims should be submitted using the place of service (POS) codes 02 (Telehealth Provided Other than in Patient’s Home) or 10 (Telehealth Provided in Patient’s Home).
 If submitting the claim through the provider portal, enter the telehealth place of service under Remarks.